dbt-labs/adapter-bulk-issue-create/discussion_18.md

 ##### `test_case_insensitivity.BaseUnitTestCaseInsensivity`

-- this is more of a baseline behaviour test, that ensures input fixtures can specify column names in a case-insensitive manner ([base implementation](https://github.com/dbt-labs/dbt-adapters/blob/main/dbt-tests-adapter/dbt/tests/adapter/unit_testing/test_case_insensitivity.py))
+- this is more of a baseline behavior test, that ensures input fixtures can specify column names in a case-insensitive manner ([base implementation](https://github.com/dbt-labs/dbt-adapters/blob/main/dbt-tests-adapter/dbt/tests/adapter/unit_testing/test_case_insensitivity.py))
 - should be handled by the default implementation and not require anything beyond a passthrough implementation ([example](https://github.com/dbt-labs/dbt-bigquery/pull/1031/files#diff-fa16d6a4b96751c43394815126f09d409c56cc89baff1a089af16c15e55118baR59))
     - unless they are overwriting the unit materialization or [`get_fixture_sql`](https://github.com/dbt-labs/dbt-adapters/blob/35bd3629c390cf87a0e52d999679cc5e33f36c8f/dbt/include/global_project/macros/unit_test_sql/get_fixture_sql.sql#L1), which I'd advise against as those provide the main adapter framework/entrypoints of the unit testing functionality and our 1p implementations have not had to.